vaishakhiification/secure-bank/README.md

 3) making transactions including deposit and withdraw
 4) editing profile

+## Assumptions
+1. We are making the assumption that our application will have an encryption mechanism like SSL, since this will prevent man in the middle attack.
+2. Password while getting stored are assumed to be secure(we are not encrypting them).
+3. Since we have a single user and we are working with a local database we assume that they would be the ones getting logged out, when they use log out feature

 ## Build
 ### Backend
 1. It is recommended that you open this project in IntelliJ